 Abstract

-Anoectochilus setaceus Blume is a terrestrial orchid which is having ornamental and medicinal value.
-It is declared threatened orchid in Vietnam due to overexploitation and also due to habitat loss.
+Anoectochilus setaceus Blume is a terrestrial orchid which has ornamental and medicinal value.
+It is declared as a threatened orchid in Vietnam due to overexploitation and habitat loss.
 In the present study we have developed a simple and efficient in vitro propagation protocol for A. setaceus.
-Multiple shoots were regenerated from shoot tip explants on Murashige and Skoog (MS) medium supplemented with benzylamino purine (BAP) or kinetin (Kn; 0.1 – 2 mg/l).
+Multiple shoots were regenerated from shoot tip explants on Murashige and Skoog (MS) medium supplemented with 0.1 – 2 mg/l benzylamino purine (BAP) or kinetin (Kn).
 MS medium supplemented with 0.6 mg/l Kn induced 5.4 shoots per explants.
-Among the various levels of sucrose tested (0 - 7%) for shoot regeneration, 2% sucrose was found suitable for shoot regeneration and growth.
-Rooting of shoots was achieved on the shoot regeneration medium itself.
+Among the various levels of sucrose tested (0 - 7%), 2% sucrose was found suitable for shoot regeneration and growth.
+Rooting of shoots was also achieved on the shoot regeneration medium.
 The plants were acclimatized in pots using peatmoss as medium and established in greenhouse.

 Key words: Jewel orchid, multiple shoots, micropropagation, plant regeneration, ornamental plant